AbinayaRav/AssignmentTask5/README.md

 12/04/2020**

 **##TASK FIVE : ARRAYS AND STRING:**
-•	Write a JAVA program that takes given String of words and return the length of the shortest word.
+1. Write a JAVA program that takes given String of words and return the length of the shortest word.
-•	Write a JAVA program that gives sum of all the values of array except the highest and lowest values.
+2. Write a JAVA program that gives sum of all the values of array except the highest and lowest values.
-•	Write a JAVA method to remove all the spaces from the String and return the resultant.
+3. Write a JAVA method to remove all the spaces from the String and return the resultant.
-•	Write a JAVA method to return a boolean true if the string doesn’t have repeating letters and consecutive or nonconsecutive i.e. all the letters of the string be unique (isogram) else false.
+4. Write a JAVA method to return a boolean true if the string doesn’t have repeating letters and consecutive or nonconsecutive i.e. all the letters of the string be unique (isogram)      else false.
-o	Write a JAVA program that reverse the words of a sentence.
+5. Write a JAVA program that reverse the words of a sentence.
-	For eg, => “Be Happy and Stay Motivated” => “eB yppah dna yatS detavitoM”.
+	For eg, => “Be Happy and Stay Motivated” => “eB yppah dna yatS detavitoM”.
-•	Write a JAVA program that takes out the even from the odds and odd from the list of even numbers,
+6. Write a JAVA program that takes out the even from the odds and odd from the list of even numbers,
    For eg, => {23,25,75,87,47,1,91,51,2} //Output for this case =>2
-•	=> {22,44,64,76,98,12,43,54,90} // Output for this case =>43.
+	=> {22,44,64,76,98,12,43,54,90} // Output for this case =>43.
-•	Write a JAVA program that swaps the case of the alphabets of the string,
+7. Write a JAVA program that swaps the case of the alphabets of the string,
-o	For eg, => “heLLo WOrLd” => “HEllO woRlD”.
+	For eg, => “heLLo WOrLd” => “HEllO woRlD”.
-•	Write a JAVA program that gives boolean values; true, if the string has balanced braces and false, if the string has unbalanced braces:
+8. Write a JAVA program that gives boolean values; true, if the string has balanced braces and false, if the string has unbalanced braces:
-•	For eg, => “({{)}[}]()” //output => true
+   For eg, => “({{)}[}]()” //output => true
-•	//valid parenthesis
+   //valid parenthesis
 •	{{( [ ) ] }} => “[})(” //output => false.